AI-PR labelling — distinguish + apply extra gates

 pull_request: [opened, synchronize]triggers; never trust manual labelling for policy-critical decisions. - No branch protection enforcing the extra gates.
 Symptom: the

 ai-authoredlabel is correct but the gates are “optional” — developers can merge without the SAST scan green.
 Fix: the entire value of Q11 is in branch protection.
 Without it, the label is decoration.
-Move conditional required checks into a ruleset onmainand verify by attempting to merge a labelled PR with the gate red — it should be blocked. - No metrics on AI-author %.
+Register the gate jobs (full-tests,sast-scan,sca-scan,ai-reviewers) as always-required checks in a ruleset onmainand verify by attempting to merge a labelled PR with the gate red — it should be blocked. - No metrics on AI-author %.
 Symptom: you have the label and the gates, but you cannot answer “what fraction of last quarter’s PRs were AI-authored?”
 Fix: the AI-author % time series is the leading indicator that ties Q11 to Q22 and ultimately Q23 (ROI).
 Without the metric, you cannot show leadership that the gates are scaling with AI adoption or that adoption is rising.

 - Treating Co-Authored-By trailers as the only signal.
 Symptom: a developer pastes Claude output into Cursor without the trailer being added; the PR ships unlabelled.
 Fix: union of signals — trailer OR PR body footer OR branch prefix.
 New tools emerge; revisit the detection signals every quarter.